DavidT3/DAXA/paper/paper.md

 # Acknowledgements
 DT and MD are grateful for support from the National Aeronautic and Space Administration Astrophysics Data Analysis Program (NASA80NSSC22K0476).

 KR and PG acknowledge support from the UK Science and Technology Facilities Council via grants ST/T000473/1 and ST/X001040/1.

-ADD JESS' STFC CODE
+JP acknowledges support from the UK Science and Technology Facilities Council via grants ST/X508822/1.

 # References